F.A.M.E. (song)

-"F.A.M.E." (abbreviation for Fake Ass Motherfuckers Envy) is a song by American hip hop recording artist Young Jeezy, released on October 11, 2011, as the third single from his fourth studio album Thug Motivation 103: Hustlerz Ambition (2011).
+"F.A.M.E." (abbreviation for Fake Ass Motherfuckers Envy) is a song by American rapper Young Jeezy, released on October 11, 2011, as the third single from his fourth studio album Thug Motivation 103: Hustlerz Ambition (2011).
 The song features fellow Atlanta-based rapper T.I. and was produced by production team J.U.S.T.I.C.E.
 League, who sampled "Air for Life" as performed by Above & Beyond with Andy Moor as well as "You and Love are the Same" as performed by The Grass Roots.

 Music video

 On November 16, 2011, behind-the-scenes footage of the music video was released.
 The music video, directed by Lance Drake, was released on November 18, 2011.